 The key to a smooth, successful home purchase is getting the help from people that know how to help you succeed.
 Finding a great agent can make all the difference!

 They can make recommendations based on your personal goals and current finances.
-What’s more, in 40 qualifying states, Clever Partner Agents offer home buyer rebates.
-That can put up to 1% of the final closing cost back into your hands.
-These funds can be applied to your down payment or mortgage balance.
-You can also use them moving costs or even keep as cash if your lender approves.
+What’s more, in qualifying states, you may qualify for Clever Cash Back when you work with a Partner Agent.
+That can put up to 0.5% of the final purchase price back into your hands.

 Get in touch with Clever today!
 Learn more about these programs and find out which one is best for you.